aherbert/Omero_Screen/README.md

 ### Installation of Mac with apple silicon chip for Hochegger lab members

 1) Clone this repository: git clone
+2) Make sure you have mamba installed and working (conda install mamba -n base -c conda-forge)
+3) Make a new conda env using the environment.yml file in the repe (mamba env create -f environment.yml)
+4) clone the M1 compatible cellpose version from github https://github.com/psobolewskiPhD/cellpose/tree/feature/add_MPS_device
+5) pip install this to the omero-screen conda env
-2) Load the cellpose models:
+6) Load the cellpose models:

 This is best done via the cellpose GUI.
 However, the M1 compatible cellpose version does not have the GUI functionality of cellpose.
 To do this follow these steps: